Deceased estates checklist – Who to notify after someone dies

 We want to help and guide you through your bereavement.
 It can be extremely daunting contemplating managing the affairs of your loved one’s estate so soon after their passing.
 However, it’s an essential step and one that should be completed as soon as possible to avoid any unnecessary bills or complications further down the track.

-We recommend taking a look at the Bereavement Guide for some guidance on the steps that need to be taken after losing a loved one.
+We recommend taking a look at the for some guidance on the steps that need to be taken after losing a loved one.
 If you have any other questions we’ve put together a list of Frequently Asked Questions here.

 If it’s too overwhelming, we recommend enlisting the help of family or close friends to assist you.
 We’ve also included a list of organisations to contact to help get you on the right track.